Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Model building with Markov switching models and inference

-\subsubsection{Formalization}
+\subsection{Formalization}

 We now turn to the formalization of this setting.
 We aim to study the career trajectory of $N$ individuals $i \in \{1, ..., N\}$ in discrete time $t \in \{1,...,T\}$.
-We denote the career position of individual $i$ in time $t$ as $X_{i,t} \in \mathcal{X}$, with $\mathcal{X} = \{x_1, ..., x_K\}$ a known finite state space of size $K$.
-In our application, $\mathcal{X}$ is equal to $\{0, 1\}$, which corresponds to public and private sectors, but this can describe many other settings: position in a given newsroom or media type for a journalist, stage of the career for an academic, company for a corporate manager...
-As we will use a model in the family of Hidden Markov Models (HMMs), we expect that choosing a higher cardinality for $\mathcal{X}$ will incur further assumptions so that the parameters governing the behavior remain of moderate effective dimension.
+We denote the career position of individual $i$ in time $t$ as $X_{i,t} \in \mathcal{X}$, with $\mathcal{X}=\{0, 1\}$, corresponding to the public and private sectors; it would be straightforward to extend to a known finite state space $\mathcal{X} = \{x_1, ..., x_K\}$ of size $K$.
 The ensemble of all trajectories at all time points is denoted $\textbf{X} = (X_{i,t})_{i,t}$.
 Observe that time here is discrete: our techniques may be generalized with continuous time, but we do not find a sufficient interest given the prohibitive cost that would incur.
-In our applications, $t$ corresponds to a six-month period; other choices could be reasonable depending on the substantive research question at hand.
+We take $t$ to correspond to a six-month period.
 We assume that $\textbf{X}$ is partially observed, thanks to the \textit{detailed data source}: for some (but not all) values of $i$ and $t$, we observe the value of $X_{i,t}$.

 We now need to connect it to information found in the \textit{trace data source}.
 The trace data source is described using a second set of time series, $\textbf{Y} = (Y_{i,t})_{i,t}$, which take value $Y_{i,t} \in \mathcal{Y}$ for each $i$ at time $t$.
-The state space $\mathcal{Y}$ may here be either discrete or continuous, one-dimensional or multi-dimensional.
-In our application, it will simply be a binary variable describing whether an administrative trace can be found for individual $i$ at time $t$.
-This could correspond to the number of articles published by a journalist or an academic, an encoding of an athlete's participation in different competitions, or a binary encoding on whether there was a document including the name of a board member in the given period.
+We take $Y_{i,t}$ to be a binary variable: $Y_{i,t}=1$ if an administrative trace can be found for individual $i$ at time $t$ and $Y_{i,t}=0$ otherwise.
+It would be straightforward to extend this to other discrete or continuous, one-dimensional or multi-dimensional spaces.
 Unlike $\textbf{X}$, we assume that $\textbf{Y}$ is fully observed.